 Applicants are responsible for having their prior earned college credits evaluated prior to course registration to avoid duplication.
 Transfer credits are granted for courses in which the applicant earned a grade of "C-" or better unless otherwise specified by the program requirements.
-Click here for more details.
+View the Transfer Student page for more details.